voideditor/void/VOID_CODEBASE_GUIDE.md

 The `editCodeService` file runs Apply.
 The same exact code is also used when the LLM calls the Edit tool, and when you submit Cmd+K. Just different versions of Fast/Slow Apply mode.

 Here is some important terminology:
 - A **DiffZone** is a {startLine, endLine} region in which we show Diffs (red/green areas).
+We update it when the user types, so it's always accurate.
-- A **DiffArea** is a generalization just used to track line numbers like a DiffZone.
+- A **DiffArea** is a generalization that tracks line numbers like a DiffZone.
-- A DiffZone has an llmCancelToken (is streaming) if and only if we are Applying in its file's URI.
+- The only type of zone that can "stream" is a DiffZone.
+Each DiffZone has an llmCancelToken if it's streaming.
-- When you click Apply, we create a **DiffZone** so that any changes that the LLM makes will show up in red/green.
+- When you click Apply, we create a **DiffZone** over that the full file so that any changes that the LLM makes will show up in red/green.
 We then stream the change.
+- When an LLM calls Edit, it's really calling Apply.
+- When you submit Cmd+K, it's the same as Apply except we create a smaller DiffZone (not on the whole file).

 ### Writing Files Inner Workings
 When Void wants to change your code, it just writes to a text model.
 This means all you need to know to write to a file is its URI - you don't have to load it, save it, etc. There are some annoying background URI/model things to think about to get this to work, but we handled them all in `voidModelService`.